e45lee/artifact-boolean-algebras/README.md

 # Introduction
 This artifact contains both the formalized proof of F<:B and F<:BE as discussed in the paper and the modified Flix compiler used in the evaluation.

-The proof consits of two calculi:
+The proof consists of two calculi:
 - F<:B, formalized in ([proofs/Base](Base)), consisting of an qualifier calculus based on an arbritary boolean algebra with uninterpreted qualifiers.
 - F<:BE, formalized in ([proofs/EffectExclusion](EffectExclusion)), consisting